-Fight over alcohol leads to wooden club beating, police say
+Man tells police business owner beat him with wooden club

 This was not the first time Jeffries has been in trouble with the law.

-In 2015, Jeffries was also arrested after allegedly attacking Thaddeus Matthews at the Marlowe’s on Elvis Presley Boulevard after the host refused to have Jeffries on his show.
+In 2015, Jeffries was also arrested after allegedly attacking Thaddeus Matthews at the Marlowe’s on Elvis Presley Boulevard after the radio host refused to have Jeffries on his show.
 According to police documents, he hit Matthews in the face knocking him to the ground before kicking him in the head.